qmbates/tutorial/starting-with-tableau.md

 * open Tableau Desktop. in the menu on the left under **To a File** click **JSON file**.

-* browse to your chosen dataset. (depending on how old your Spotify account is, you could have a few or many `.json` files. each file contains your listening data from a certain period of time.)
+* browse to your chosen dataset. (depending on how old your Spotify account is, you could have few or many `.json` files. each file contains your listening data from a certain period of time.)

 * select a file and click **open**. when prompted, click **OK**.